panda7789/docs.cs-cz/docs/visual-basic/programming-guide/program-structure/main-procedure.md

     End Module
     ```

-- `Main` může také vracet `Integer` hodnotu, kterou operační systém používá jako ukončovací kód pro váš program.
-Další programy můžou tento kód otestovat prozkoumáním hodnoty ERRORLEVEL systému Windows.
-Chcete-li vrátit ukončovací kód, je nutné deklarovat `Main` jako `Function` procedura namísto `Sub` procedury.
+- `Main` can also return an `Integer` value, which the operating system uses as the exit code for your program.
+Other programs can test this code by examining the Windows ERRORLEVEL value.
+To return an exit code, you must declare `Main` as a `Function` procedure instead of a `Sub` procedure.

     ```vb
     Module mainModule